Skip to main content

 An explicit generic type parameter is given to MutableCell to allow it to store all numeric values, not just integers, which is the deduced type of its initial value 0.

-Here's a larger example containing two text fields for numeric input, a widget which displays the sum of the two numbers entered and a "Reset" button:
+Here's a larger example containing two text fields for numeric input, a widget that displays the sum of the two numbers entered and a "Reset" button:

 Text field for numeric input